Angular Velocity Calculator

 Angular velocity of an object or particle is the rate at which it rotates around a chosen center point or in other words: what angular distance does an object cover around something over a period of time and is measured in angle per unit time.
 The standard measurement is in radians per second, although degrees per second, revolutions per minute (rpm) and other units are frequently used in practice and our calculator supports most of them as an output unit.

 This angular speed calculator is useful for estimating the angular velocity of a body in motion on a circular path.
 For example, it can be used to calculate the angular speed of a Ferris wheel, a carousel, a CD-ROM or DVD, and basically any object which is rotating or moving on a circular path.
 It even works well enough for calculating the angular momentum at the Earth's surface and angular speed in its orbit around the Sun (see example #3 below), even though these are not exact circles.
+If RPM is known it can serve as an RPM to angular velocity calculator.

 The output if calculating linear velocity is in both metric and imperial units: m/s, ft/s, km/s, km/h, miles/s and mph.
 When the output is the path radius is given in meters, feet, kilometers, miles and even light years and parsecs for really large distances.